 Meditation and mindfulness are becoming buzzwords in the endurance sports and broader wellness communities.
 I’m also increasingly hearing these concepts referenced by elite athletes.
 I’ve practiced meditation and mindfulness in some basic form on and off for years, but I still see tremendous untapped potential, both for athletic performance and to manage the crippling existential dread of being a millennial.

 This year went exceptionally smoothly, especially relative to 2017.
 My only illness was a cold after my last race in Chattanooga compared to a depressed immune system and incessant illnesses throughout 2017.
 I stayed injury free with the exception of a minor calf strain in January following a dumb-ass day demolishing my bathroom (no! not like that!).
 Stress levels were also far lower after moving into my new place in February and completing major renovations in June.
 A routine blood test in November following some post-season downtime showed my highest free testosterone and hematocrit readings.
 I don’t track weight or body composition too carefully, but it was clear that leanness and muscle tone reached a lifetime peak.
 I’m finally coming into my old man strength!

 It’s a cliché and a truism in endurance sports that consistency is key.
 This block was my most consistent ever with no major missed or failed workouts.
 The fact that I didn’t really do a single epic training day or workout is no coincidence.
 In my experience, epic training may earn kudos on Strava, but it’s not conducive to consistency.
 I drew confidence from my long runs and rides, not simply because I was capable of them, but because they were more or less unremarkable; I was able to maintain business as usual the day before and after without much impact on the rest of my week.

-Part II featuring details of every single training session will be published next week.
+Check out Part II for details of every single training session leading up to these races.